keldefrawy/keldefrawy.github.io/index.md

 # Research Interests
-Secure and privacy-preserving computation and cryptography, security of cyber-physical and embedded systems, and computer-aided formal verification for security services and cryptographic protocols and algorithms.
+Secure and privacy-preserving computation and cryptography, security of cyber-physical and embedded systems, and computer-aided  verification of security services and cryptographic protocols.

 # Accomplishments